 - Designate an AR team.
 Task it with staying on top of what payers want when it comes to reconsiderations and appeals.

 - Be flexible when you encounter a new denial reason.
 Contact the payer for clarification to understand what they need and aim to resubmit a clean claim.

 - Dig into payers’ newsletters and watch for updates on their websites.

 - Hold regular, timely meetings.
 Share all available communication with your team.
 Understand how new information impacts your practice and your clients.

 - Evaluate new technologies.
 Determine the best technology fit for your organization’s overall strategy to submit clean claims, reduce denials, and sustain optimal billing practices in 2021 and beyond.

 Follow These Strategies to Prevent and Mitigate Denials

 When billing companies follow these strategies for preventing and mitigating denials, frustration decreases, and the number of clean claim rates increases.
 If you need in-house patient billing services, we can help.
-We offer a captive medical patient billing company that prevents you, or us, from outsourcing this function.
+We offer medical patient billing services that prevent you, or us, from outsourcing this function.
 Contact us today.